Choosing adhesive application methods and equipment

 Curtain coating refers to an adhesive adhesive application method which involves a so-called waterfall of adhesive – the curtain.
 The part is pressed through the curtain which results in a layer of adhesives sticking to the surface.
 The liquid that does not land on the part is collected and pumped back to the system to keep the waterfall running.
 The thickness of the adhesive layer is determined by the viscosity of the material and the speed at which the part passes through the curtain.
-Curtain coating is most suitable when large area is wished to be covered in heavy adhesive.
+Curtain coating is most suitable when a large area is wished to be covered in heavy adhesive.

-The major advantage of curtain coating is that it results in uniform adhesive layer and guarantees the same result for the parts to come.
+The major advantage of curtain coating is that it results in a uniform adhesive layer and guarantees the same result for the parts to come.
 Furthermore, curtain coating is an automated process, which reduces labor costs and improves process efficiency.
-However, the equipment are generally more expensive than those required by other adhesive application methods.
+However, the equipment is generally more expensive than those required by other adhesive application methods.
 Also the limited number of suitable adhesives can be seen as a disadvantage.

 Applying adhesives as a solid film